-The word fortified relates to being provided with defensive works as protection against attack.
-Jeremiah’s call came at a time when he was young and insecure and worried about his ability to influence his people.
-But God encourages Jeremiah of the strength and authority that he had invested in him.
+The word fortified relates to being provided with defensive works, as protection against attack.
+Jeremiah’s call came at a time when he was young, insecure and worried about his ability to influence his people.
+God encouraged Jeremiah of the strength and authority that he had invested in him.

 Jeremiah’s battle was not against flesh and blood, but against systems and structures which stood against the laws of God.
-The Israelites has transgressed against God and so they would be taken into captivity.
-God anointed prophets who were his messenger to the people to warn of impending danger and judgment.
-The prophets were often held in high esteem because of their relationship with God.
-At other times they were hated because they had to relay messages of judgement which the people didn’t always want to hear.
+The Israelites had transgressed against God and so they would be taken into captivity.
+God anointed prophets who were his messengers to the people, to warn of impending danger and judgment.
+The prophets were often held in high esteem, because of their relationship with God.
+At other times they were hated, because they had to relay messages of judgement, which the people didn’t always want to hear.

-Jeremiah was one of those prophets who faced much prosecution from religious leaders and also false prophets.
-These prophets prophesied lies to the people and were angry when Jeremiah’s message contradicted theirs.
-At the start of his ministry, God warns and encourages Jeremiah about what he would experience.
-“They will fight against you, but they shall not prevail against you, for I am with you, declares the Lord, to deliver you.””
-(Jeremiah 1:19)
+Jeremiah was one of those prophets, who faced much prosecution from those in authority and also false prophets.
+These prophets prophesied lies to the people and were angry, when Jeremiah’s message contradicted theirs.
+At the start of his ministry, God warned and encouraged Jeremiah about what he would experience.
+“They will fight against you, but they shall not prevail against you, for I am with you, declares the Lord, to deliver you” (Jeremiah 1:19).